She Bends: Redefining Neon Legacy @ Museum of Glass

 If you didn’t know, neon is a master-apprentice tradeShe Bends is an organization that thinks intentionally about to whom the knowledge of this craft is passed.
 Some of my favorite works reflected shifting narratives within the art form: tend to grow (watermelons) by Jude Abu Zaineh presents the fruit as a symbol of Palestinian resistance.
 Stephanie Sara Lifshutz’s You Heard Me the First Time is a small but mighty “no“.
 The exposed web of wires in Daniella Thach’s Tower of Angkor Wat was a compelling metaphor.
 Mull over it afterwards with a walk along Tacoma’s Thea Foss Waterway

 Meghna leads with her curiosity when writing about travel, food, and beverages.
-She previously wrote about cookbooks at Kitchen Arts & Letters, and has managed events & communications at Book Larder, Peddler Brewing Company, and Cascade Bicycle Club.
+She previously wrote about cookbooks at Kitchen Arts & Letters, and has managed events and communications at Book Larder, Peddler Brewing Company, and Cascade Bicycle Club.
 She is newly pescatarian and a Seattle native.
 Follow along at @wanderingthali.